The Dao that can be spoken of is not the Dao itself.

 The entry of all wonders!

-I was up late one night over Thanksgiving with Annah, my 14 year old daughter, re-watching the “Julie & Julia” movie where Julie a young blogger cooks her way through Julia Child’s cook book when an idea came to me – read and blog my way through Lao Zi’s book “Dao De Jing”.
+I was up late one night over Thanksgiving with Annah, my 14-year-old daughter, re-watching the “Julie & Julia” movie where Julie a young 30 years old decides to cook her way through Julia Child’s cookbook and blog about her experience.
+An idea struck me!
+I will read through Lao Zi’s book “Dao De Jing” and blog my way through.
 Since initiating this blog, I have had the thought to bring it “online intime”.
 I have been nudging up to this idea slowly trying to realize just what this means and, when I came across this Youtube clip Time sync, on time, in time!, I realized what I might be in for.
 After the time-sync clip and Julie’s cooking project challenges, I had second thoughts that I could keep a blog of my experiences and readings “online-intime”.
 But then I realize this is my experiential teaching pedagogy that I have been using since I started teaching in 1974: one has to pay attention to one’s experiences, reflect on them in writing, as it all relates to an evolving theoretical framework, and then journal, blog, write papers – publish.
 Okay, understanding this is one thing, keeping It “online intime” is another!

 The writing project, Kaptitalism on the Couch, has appropriately been expanded to examine Obama’s 2nd Presidency moving, he hopes, forward.
 The expansion occurred when we asked the Yi Jing about what to expect from Obama’s 2nd term – reflections on the response posted earlier will soon be posted.
 So, the idea of blogging myself through Lao Zi’s Dao De Jing’s 81 chapters, one a week, is an attempt to better understand the experiences that are unfolding in time.
 It is important to realize that the Yi Jing was the book that both Lao Zi and his younger contemporary Confucius consulted in writing their books.
 Understanding and using both the Yi Jing and the Dao De Jing, will aid our comprehension and guide changes needed for an improved future – moving forward.
 This blog Dialectic Analytical Man is where this is unfolding is happening.